 This microphone is 4.9 x 4.7 x 11.6 inches, weighs 1.2 lbs. (the stand is 2.2 lbs.), and you get a 2-year Limited Warranty.

 Apogee Hype Mic

 Runner Up: HypeMiC balances audio dynamics to deliver broadcast-ready output with great clarity.
-It provides sound quality up to 24-bit/96kHz with its premium cardioid condenser microphone capsule.
-And the headphone output delivers zero-latency recording.
-The mic comes with a tripod, pop filter, and carrying case and it uses lightning USB (Type-C) and USB (Type-A) to hook up to your computer.
+Its premium cardioid condenser capsule provides sound quality up to 24-bit/96kHz.
+And the headphone output offers zero-latency recording.
+The mic comes with a tripod, pop filter, and carrying case, and it uses lightning USB (Type-C) and USB (Type-A) to hook up to your computer.